ExpediaGroup/graphql-kotlin/docs/client/client-overview.md

 See [Gradle](https://expediagroup.github.io/graphql-kotlin/docs/plugins/gradle-plugin) and [Maven](https://expediagroup.github.io/graphql-kotlin/docs/plugins/maven-plugin)
 plugin documentation for additional details.

-Once your data classes are generated, you can then execute their underlying GraphQL operations using one of the provided clients.
-By default, generated client code will rely on the generic interface which means that you will need to either implement a custom client OR pull in one of the reference implementations.
+GraphQL Kotlin plugins generated classes are simple POJOs that implement `GraphQLClientRequest` and optionally accept variables
+(only if underlying operation uses variables) as a constructor parameter.
+While `GraphQLClient` exposes generic methods that allow you to execute either a single or batch request, plugins will also automatically generate a convenient `execute<OperationName>` extension function that returns target operation result type.

-> NOTE: If you are going to be using one of the reference implementations it is highly recommended to also configure the plugin to generate client type specific code as otherwise you will have limited customization options.
-See [client customization](client-customization.md) for additional details.
+> NOTE: If you are going to be using one of the reference client implementations it is highly recommended to also configure the plugin to generate client type specific extension code that will allow you to return operation specific type.
+See [client customization](client-customization.md)
+> for additional details.

 Example below configures the project to use introspection query to obtain the schema and uses Ktor based HTTP client.